 You can click any node and drag it to reposition it.

 In NetWitness Platform version 11.2 and later, you can select the node types that you want to view by clearing or selecting the checkboxes in the legend.
 The following figure shows an example nodal graph legend with all node types selected except IP.

 The arrows between the nodes provide additional information about the entity relationships.
 The following table describes the nodal graph arrow types.

 Larger line size arrows indicate more communication between the nodes.
 Larger nodes (circles) indicate more activity than smaller nodes.
 The larger nodes are the most common entities mentioned in the events.

 The Events datasheet shows the events associated with the incident.
 It shows information about the events, such as event time, source IP, destination IP, detector IP, source user, destination user, and file information about the events.
 The amount of information listed depends on the event type.

 The Events datasheet shows an Events List for multiple events or Event Details for a single event.

 The following table describes the columns in the Events list.

 To view the event details, you click an event in the event list.
-If there is only one event in the list, you will see the event details for that event instead of a list.
+If there is only one event in the list, you see only the event details for that event instead of a list.

 The incident Journal shows the history of activity on your incident.